Manh4real/udacity-storefront-be/README.md

     quantity int
     );

+  **NOTE**: Creating entity order: User -> Product -> Order.
+And OrderProduct will be automatically created if we use below POST create order route

 - ## ROUTES

   - **POST** /auth/login - Authenticate user - must use this request body first to authenticate: **{firstName: 'admin', lastName: 'admin', password: '123456'}**